se4ai/se4ai.github.io/about-motivation.md

 Method2:

-- For TERM in TERMS, go to Goolge Scholar Advanced Search
+- For TERM in TERMS, go to Google Scholar Advanced Search
     - For VENUE in ICSE FSE ASE "transactions software engineering" "Journal of Systems and Software" "Information Software Technologies" do
          - Set "Return articles published in" to VENUE
          - Set "with all of the words" to TERM